 A lot of people who work in offices enjoy having potted plants around because the windows don’t open, so they bring a little of the “untouchable outdoors” inside.
-Since plants need water, it is important to know how to water a plant.
+Since plants need water, it’s important to know how to water a plant.

 How Much Water Should I Give My Plant?

 Over-watering is the most common cause of death in indoor plants.
 If the roots of a plant are surrounded by water, they can’t absorb oxygen.
 Does a plant need water or oxygen to survive?
 It needs both, so over-watering kills the plant by rotting the roots and preventing the plant from absorbing much-needed oxygen.

 There’s no easy answer to “how much water should I give my plant?”
 This amount could depend on the type of plant you have, where it is located, how old the plant is and the type and size of the pot.
 Even soil conditions come into play as some soil holds more water than others.